 Varnum represents acute care hospitals, nursing homes, DME providers, substance abuse treatment centers, mental health agencies and psychiatric facilities, numerous professional corporations, partnerships and individual practitioners in the full range of legal matters encountered by health care organizations, including the areas described below.

 Acquisitions and Joint Ventures

 The diversity of the firm's practice provides clients with a multitude of specialty skills in tax law, antitrust matters, corporate and partnership law, zoning and land use, public and private financing and changes in federal and state reimbursement.
-Attorneys in the firm use this wide range of expertise in advising clients in developing innovative health care arrangements, including hospital-physician joint ventures and integrated delivery systems, which often involve formal legal structures and financing techniques common to proprietary enterprises but novel to nonprofit institutions.
-Attorneys are frequently consulted to advise clients on the impact of the Anti-Fraud and Abuse Amendments, the Stark legislation and the "Safe Harbors" regulations on a particular arrangement.
-The firm also has experience in hospital reorganizations, multi-hospital joint ventures, the purchase and sale of nursing homes, the organization of affiliated institutions and the establishment of other health care providers.
+Our attorneys use this wide range of experience to advise clients in developing innovative health care arrangements, including hospital-physician joint ventures and integrated delivery systems.
+These scenarios often involve formal legal structures and financing techniques common to proprietary enterprises but novel to nonprofit institutions.
+Varnum attorneys are frequently consulted to advise clients on the impact of the anti-fraud and abuse amendments, the Stark legislation and the "Safe Harbors" regulations on a particular arrangement.
+The firm also has experience in hospital reorganizations, multi-hospital joint ventures, purchase and sale of nursing homes, organization of affiliated institutions and establishment of other health care providers.
 Frequent advice is also given regarding the impact of a proposed activity on a provider's tax-exempt status and the related intermediate sanction rules.

 The firm's experience in antitrust law has provided a resource to health clients in advising them on issues such as joint activities among providers, medical staff credentialing, joint purchasing, exclusive contracts and acquisitions.
 Attorneys in the firm were actively involved in the drafting of the Michigan Antitrust Reform Act and have represented numerous defendants in important antitrust cases in state and federal court.